 Both genders struggle with addiction, though women tend to progress faster and often face more significant consequences.
 On the flip side, women are less likely to suffer from addiction.
 Both sexes do equally well in recovery, providing that their individual needs are met.

 Let’s look at some of the main ways that addiction affects men and women differently.

 By the numbers, drug and alcohol addiction is more common in men than women.
 However, this gap has been narrowing in recent years.
 According to the National Institute on Alcohol Abuse and Alcoholism, men are twice as likely to meet the criteria for drug addiction as women (the rates of prescription drug abuse are similar).
 Men are also more likely than women to abuse alcohol.

 Men and women have various risk factors for addiction.
-Research shows that men tend to use drugs and alcohol to alter their mood and cope with social problems, whereas women are more likely to self-medicate and deal with psychological issues.
-Additionally, mental disorders like anxiety, depression and PTSD are more likely to affect women than men, which can increase the risk for substance abuse.
+Research shows that men tend to use drugs and alcohol to alter their moods and cope with social problems, whereas women are more likely to self-medicate and deal with psychological issues.
+Additionally, mental disorders like anxiety, depression, and PTSD are more likely to affect women than men, which can increase the risk for substance abuse.